 Chances are good that Whole Foods Market will soon begin selling cannabis products, the company’s CEO announced last week.

 “If cannabis is ever passed in Texas, chances are good that grocery stores will be selling that too,” John Mackey said during a talk hosted by The Texas Tribune.
-Mackey was been asked by an audience member if Whole Foods would ever sell alternative products and, unprompted, returned this cannabis inspired assertion.
+Mackey was asked by an audience member if Whole Foods would ever sell alternative products and, unprompted returned this cannabis-inspired assertion.
 “You just never know what happens over time with markets.
 They change and evolve.”